zeal18/transform/docs/source/transformers/standard-transformers.rst

 Standard transformers
 =====================

-Chimney provides several out of the box transformer generation rules, which can be applied in any nested context.
+The Transform provides several out of the box transformer generation rules, which can be applied in any nested context.

 Identity transformation
 -----------------------

-Given any type ``T``, Chimney is able to derive identity
+Given any type ``T``, the Transform is able to derive identity
 transformer: ``Transformer[T, T]``.

 .. code-block:: scala